Sometimes we overcomplicate Email Marketing. That’s why we decided to write about Simple Email Marketing.

-You respecting your subscribers, consider their permission a privilege and act accordingly.
+You respect your subscribers, consider their permission a privilege and act accordingly.
 That means sending relevant messages for them to nurture and respect their trust.

-This will revert to a full trust towards your brand and more business in the future because we usually do business with brands that make us feel safe.
+This will revert to complete trust towards your brand and more business in the future because we usually do business with brands that make us feel safe.

 If you liked the way we see email marketing, why not subscribe to my YouTube channel in the button below?
-I’ll be sharing this kind of things three times a week.
+I’ll be sharing this kind of thing three times a week.